GrinonBarrett/Taksidos/Core Rules/Creatures/Sferakoz.md

 **Unarmed Attacks**:

- • Slam: The sferakoz may slam a foe it is brawling with.
+ • Smack: The sferakoz may smack a foe it is brawling with.
 This is a melee club attack.

 -----